Nishant Balepur

 nbalepur[at]umd[dot]edu

 Hi!
-My name is Nishant and I’m a second-year Ph.D. student at the University of Maryland, where I am fortunate to be advised by Professors Jordan Boyd-Grayber and Rachel Rudinger.
-I am graciously supported by the NSF GRFP and a Cohere For AI Research Grant.
+My name is Nishant and I’m a third-year Ph.D. candidate at the University of Maryland, where I am fortunate to be advised by Professors Jordan Boyd-Grayber and Rachel Rudinger.
+I’m currently interning with Ai2 to personalize ScholarQA and visiting NYU as a researcher with Eunsol Choi.

-I’m generally interested in research that is useful (helps users) and fun (with entertaining outputs to look at).
+I’m generally interested in research that is helpful for humans and fun to read.
 If you’re interested in similar problems, don’t hesitate to reach out!

 And if you’ve seen another “Balepur, N” during your literature search, you may be looking for my sister 😛